 Offload Storage to Google Cloud Storage

-Caching Delivery of PDF, DOCX, MP4, and MP3s on CDN
+Caching Delivery of PDF, DOCX, and MP3s on CDN

 Another scenario you perhaps have is that you have enough disk space with your hosting provider, but your problem is simply high bandwidth consumption.
-In this case, you cand offload and cache the delivery of your PDF, DOCX, MP4, and MP3 files with a content delivery network (CDN).
+In this case, you can offload and cache the delivery of your PDF, DOCX, and MP3 files with a content delivery network (CDN).
 Read our in-depth post on why you should be using a WordPress CDN.
-You could also combine this following approach with the offloading storage option mentioned above.
+You could also combine the following approach with the offloading storage option mentioned above.

 WordPress hosts such as Kinsta also cache your content, but between updating your site and clearing the cache for development or testing purposes, caching on a CDN is usually more robust.
 Assets cached on a CDN are not meant to be purged frequently, that is how they can deliver your content faster.
 Caching on a CDN can help prevent traffic spikes from overwhelming your host and decrease your bandwidth costs.
 The last thing you want is for something to go viral and you’re left with a whopping bill.

-How to Cache PDF, DOCX, MP4, and MP3s with Cloudflare
+How to Cache PDF, DOCX, and MP3s with Cloudflare

-By default, they do cache PDF and DOCX files.
-However, to cache MP3 and MP4 files you have to configure page rules on your WordPress site.
+By default, Cloudflare caches PDF and DOCX files.
+However, to cache MP3 files you have to configure page rules on your WordPress site.

-They allow you to create dynamic patterns to match URL requests on your traffic.
-Below is an example of the syntax to create a page rule which would cache .mp3 files on Cloudflare.
+Page rules allow you to create dynamic patterns to match URL requests on your traffic.
+Below is an example of the syntax to create a page rule which would cache all .mp3 files at Cloudflare.

-Under the settings, you will want to select the “Cache Everything” option.
+Under the settings, select the “Cache Everything” option.

-Below is an example of a mp3 on our development site.
+Below is an example of an mp3 on a development site.
 You can see that it is loading from Cloudflare (server: cloudflare-nginx) and the cache status shows a “HIT,” which means it is being delivered from the CDN cache.

-Hopefully you know a little more about how to optimally offload PDF, DOCX, MP4 and MP3 hosting.
+Hopefully, you know a little more about how to optimally offload PDF, DOCX, and MP3 hosting.
 Using storage solutions such as Amazon S3 and popular CDN providers can be a great way to reduce disk space, bandwidth, and save you money.